 Cat on a Hot Tin Roof is a film with a web of mini-plots that form a compact whole that commands our attention as it unveils a shattering and unforgettable climax.

 The project was designed as a vehicle for James Dean and Grace Kelly, but Dean’s sudden death, and Kelly’s retirement, forced MGM to recast the film.
-It’s hard to imagine the movie without Newman and Taylor; they are magnificent.
+It’s hard to imagine the movie without Paul Newman and Elizabeth Taylor; they are magnificent!

 Taylor, who was an emotional basket because of the death of husband Mike Todd (Around the World in 80 Days), is a revelation.
 She is stunningly photographed in color (by William H. Daniels, Ninotchka).
 And she is so … carnal?
 She radiates sex in such an effortless manner.
 You immediately believe that there must be be something really wrong with Newman for him not wanting to sleep with Taylor.

 Newman became a bona fide star on the strength of this movie.
-He had replaced James Dean on both Somebody Up There Likes Me and The Left Handed Gun, so you could said that Dean’s tragedy was Neman’s good fortune.
+He had replaced James Dean on both Somebody Up There Likes Me and The Left Handed Gun, so you could say that Dean’s tragedy was Newman’s good fortune.
 Weird, but true.

-Folk singer Ives is memorable as Big Daddy (he originated the role on Broadway).
-You won’t find one false note in the entire cast.
-Newman, Taylor and Ives have great chemistry and instinctively play out their strengths and weaknesses against each other.
-Carson, Sherwood and Anderson offer strong support.
+Folk singer Burl Ives is memorable as Big Daddy (he originated the role on Broadway).
+As a matter of fact, you won’t find one false note in the entire cast.
+Jack Carson, Madeleine Sherwood and Judith Anderson offer strong support.
 The cast also includes Larry Gates (Invasion of the Body Snatchers) as Dr. Baugh and Vaughn Taylor (Psycho) as Deacon Davis.
 The lovely, and uncredited (!) music score is by Charles Wolcott.

 Conclusions & Final Thoughts: